pgcopydb stream

 pgcopydb stream catchup

-pgcopydb stream catchup - Apply prefetched changes from SQL files to the target database
+pgcopydb stream catchup - Transform and apply prefetched changes to the target database

-pgcopydb stream catchup: Apply prefetched changes from SQL files to the target database
+pgcopydb stream catchup: Transform and apply prefetched changes from the SQLite CDC store to the target

 usage: pgcopydb stream catchup